Founding Executive Director and Chief Science Officer

 He has authored or co-authored more than 300 publications and is the senior editor of Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 Dr. Fillit is the recipient of many awards and honors including the Rita Hayworth Award from the Alzheimer's Association.
 He is a fellow of the American Geriatrics Society, the American College of Physicians, the Gerontological Society of America and the New York Academy of Medicine.
 Dr. Fillit earned his bachelor of arts in neurobiology cum laude from Cornell University and his medical degree from the SUNY-Upstate Medical University.

-Assistant Director, Aging and Alzheimer’s Prevention
+Acting Director, Aging and Alzheimer’s Prevention

 Yuko Hara, PhD, is a member of the ADDF’s Aging and Alzheimer's Prevention team.
 In this capacity, she critically evaluates the scientific evidence behind therapies to promote brain health and/or prevent Alzheimer's disease.
 She also investigates potential risk factors as well as research proposals on prevention therapies.